ivy-net/Ivynet/devops/ansible/README.md

 Pipelining helps to deal with tasks requiring to 'become' postgres user.

 ## Vault
-The roles requires the vault password to decrypt some of the variables (or new values).
+The roles requires the vault password to decrypt some of the variables.
+(Alternative, is to provide new values).

-To make it easier to manual, but also GHA automated runs, scripts assumes that the password is stored in the `~/.vault.txt` file
+To make it easier for manual, but also GHA automated runs, scripts assumes that the password is stored in the `~/.vault.txt` file.

 ## Testing